 - Once a course is in read-only state, students can no longer submit assignments or post to discussions, TAs can no longer complete any grading, and you can no longer add TAs or other course staff to the course.

 - If you require student participation in your course beyond 1 month after the end of the term (i.e., if you are accepting incomplete or deferred course work), you will need to extend the course end dates.
 You will also need to extend the course end dates if you need TAs to grade assignments beyond 1 month after the end of the term and/or if you need to add TAs or other course staff to the course after this time.
+For more information on running a deferred exam, please see our guide: Running an online deferred exam (Winter 2022)

 - You can use the Announcements tool to send a closing message to all the students in your course.
 You can personalize the announcement by attaching files or embedding images or video.